2016-2017 Regional Workshop Series

 Second Workshop – Moscow – October 2016

-The next workshop is being held in Moscow 26-27 October.
+The next workshop was held in Moscow 26-27 October.
 For more information please see the event website.

 You may also be interested in